samizirakgamedev/SpartaTraineeSimulator/README.md

 It consists of comparing 'actual' and 'expected' results as well as testing how the programme handle exceptions that may be thrown.
 In this project JUnit Testing was carried out using the following classes:

-* DateFormatTests
+* DateFormatTests.
-* PersonTests
+* PersonTests.
-* RandomNumberGeneratorTests
+* RandomNumberGeneratorTests.
-* TimeManagerTests
+* TimeManagerTests.
-* TrainingCentreTests
+* TrainingCentreTests.
-* WaitingListHandlerTests
+* WaitingListHandlerTests.
-* ClientTests
+* ClientTests.
-* InputManagerTests
+* InputManagerTests.
-* GraduateManagerTests
+* GraduateManagerTests.
-* InputManagerExceptionsTests
+* InputManagerExceptionsTests.

 The automatic tests described above all passed as shown below along with their individual test functionalities: